 Rationale Recommendations A foot of water can float many vehicles and make Communities should compare historical flooding roads impassable.
-Analyzing inundation at this level events with flood estimation models for active is essential, as it can block regular access to major roads and plan for alternative evacuation or properties and services.
-Approximately three feet of rescue routes. water is near the limit for using high-profile vehicles for high-water rescues.
-At depths of about six feet In the long run, they should consider increasing or higher, boats and helicopters are required for roadway elevation to mitigate the risk. rescues.
+Analyzing inundation at this level events with flood estimation models for major is essential, as it can block regular access to transportation routes and plan for alternative properties and services.
+Approximately three feet of evacuation or rescue routes. water is near the limit for using high-profile vehicles for high-water rescues.
+At depths of about six feet Community planners and transportation officials or higher, boats and helicopters are required for could consider increasing roadway elevation to rescues. mitigate the flood risk.
 Data Sources: TIGER/Line, Census data; Depth grids from FEMA models; FEMA Hazus software generated, FSF Models.